 Sign up to Speechling with the link below.
 Get access to thousands of sentences, review from a real tutor, and their apps — for free.

 3. You can learn to read Korean in a day

 The Hangul writing system, which Korean uses, is really easy to use.

 The first time you see it you’d probably think it was like Chinese characters.
+Many do.
 Well, it kind of is — they are little “parcels” of consonants and they follow the same stroke-order rules as Chinese characters when you hand-write them with a “pen” (pen? what’s that?)

 But really, Korean writing is just little parcels of letters that make up one consonant each.
 It works like this: